mig-hub/yamlade/README.md

 (C)
 ---

-Copyright (c)2009 Mickael Riga - See MIT_LICENCE for more details
+Copyright (c) 2009 - 2010 Mickael Riga - See MIT_LICENCE for more details